A single-panel newspaper comic begun in 1993 by cartoonist Jeff MacNelly, best known for his long-running comic strip Shoe.

 - Rouge Angles of Satin: Seriously, how do you do something like this?

 - This Loser Is You: A strange case, as the traits depicted are supplied by readers of the comic.
-It may be thought of, perhaps, as Self-Deprecation.
+Possibly Self-Deprecation in many cases.

-- For reference, common recurring themes in the comics are "Pluggers are fat," "Pluggers are afraid of modern technology," "Pluggers are couch potatoes," "Pluggers are slobs," "Pluggers have no sex drive," "Pluggers are fat," "Pluggers drive rattling junkheaps," "Pluggers have terrible diets," "Pluggers require constant medication to stay alive," "Pluggers are cheapskates" and "Pluggers are fat."
+- For reference, common recurring themes in the comics are "Pluggers are fat", "Pluggers are dumb", "Pluggers are afraid of modern technology", "Pluggers are couch potatoes", "Pluggers are slobs", "Pluggers are fat", "Pluggers have no sex drive", "Pluggers drive rattling junkheaps", "Pluggers have terrible diets", "Pluggers require constant medication to stay alive", "Pluggers are fat", "Pluggers are cheapskates", "Pluggers have to use the bathroom constantly", "Pluggers are old and out of touch", "Pluggers are always broke", and "Pluggers are fat".

 - An alternative interpretation is that Pluggers are sincerely meant to be Working-Class Hero types, but end up being seen as losers and hicks by more "sophisticated" and/or snobbish readers.

 - Why Do You Keep Changing Jobs?: The core five originally had stated jobs; Andy was a construction foreman, Sheila an aerobics instructor, Carl a construction worker and Earl and Henrietta retirees.
 Now any of them might be seen at any job at any time.